iwasella/su26-ai301-contribution/README.md

 ### Affected Components

 The src/sound/ part of the codebase is involved.
+I worked on adding to the core schema file.
+I also worked specifcially on the scound.cpp file, editing the set_music_volume() function.
+Another file I worked on was the sound_music_track.cpp.
 ---

 ## Reproduction Process

 ### Environment Setup

 I faced a challenge in which I had trouble running because the buld was missing a .nib file which allowed the game to be called and run, but I made that into another github issue.

 ### Steps to Reproduce

 1. Build from the command line with CMake.
 2. Run the resulting binary from Terminal:
 3. The process was hanging, so I added a MacOS launcher for the build to make it run.
+4. Once the build is running, I am able to see the running of Wesnoth main menu screen.
+5. To play around now with the sound, it would be good to go to the setting and see the audio sliders.

 ### Reproduction Evidence